California utilities may cut power as fire danger looms

 Last week, the utility cut power to more than 16,000 customers because of Santa Ana winds and fire danger.

-San Diego Gas & Electric warned Tuesday that 88,720 customers could see days-long shutoffs as early as Wednesday night or Thursday morning.
+The San Diego Gas & Electric utility warned Tuesday that 88,720 customers could see days-long shutoffs as early as Wednesday night or Thursday morning.

 Santa Ana winds blow from the interior toward the coast, creating potentially critical fire conditions with the combination of vegetation-withering low humidity and powerful gusts, especially below mountain passes and canyons.